nayr31/TTRPG-Stuff/20 🌟 GM Campaigns/🐌 Slugblaster/Rule Reference/What a GM Does.md

 > - Someone falls from 40 feet up, landing in some bushes.
 How hurt are they?
 > - A kid tosses a salt packet from their lunch box at a giant slug.
 Is this a cute little joke or an effective attack?
 Could a monster be defeated through the power of song?
 > - Do other slugblasters die?
 Is it urban legend or all too real?
 Do you attend the funerals?
-> - Do adults like Rescue agents or mercenaries get killed by the monsters?
+> - Do adults like [[DARA|Rescue]] agents or mercenaries get killed by the monsters?
 Is it played for laughs, horror, or a bit of both?
 > - Is it chill to blast a human, even non-lethally?
 What if they’re chasing you with a gravity net?
 What if they’re trying to hurt you?
 Can you knock someone out by bonking them on the head?
 Are they okay after?
 > - Is it chill to blast a giant bug?
 What if it’s not even trying to digest you?
 What if you’re inside its nest?
 What about a psionic alligator?
 What about an octopus?
 What about a giant monkey?
 What about that giant bug’s giant larvae?
 What if the larvae are trying to digest you?
 What if they’re confirmed racists?
 > - Is all this portal nonsense in the characters’ heads, like some big analogy for teen drug use or the arrival of the internet in isolated rural communities?